patooworld/PWCloud/Extension-Authoring.md

 1. Create a new GitHub issue (https://github.com/Microsoft/sqlopsstudio/issues)
 2. Specify the location of your extension's package.json
 3. Specify the web page to download the vsix from
-4. Assign the new issue to @llali
+4. Assign the new issue to llali
 Your extension will be reviewed and will be added to the extension gallery